Relative Transformation Estimation Based on Fusion of Odometry and UWB Ranging Data: Experimental Results

 \subsection{Simulation}

-The simulations are designed to evaluate the methods with different factors in isolation.
-We focus on two of the most important aspects that can affect the performance of the estimator: the trajectories configuration and the signal noises.
+The simulations are designed to evaluate different factors in isolation.
+We focus on two essential factors that can affect the performance: the trajectories configuration and the signal noises.
 As previously mentioned, $d_0 = \norm{\mathbf{t}}$ is the true initial relative distance between the robots.
-Let $D$ be the maximum moving radius of the robots from their initial positions, i.e. all possible trajectories are confined in a sphere centered at the local origin with a radius $D$ (Fig. \ref{fig:sys_overview}a).
+Let $R_{\max}$ be the maximum moving radius of the robots from their initial positions, i.e. all possible trajectories are confined in a sphere centered at the local origin with a radius $R_{\max}$ (Fig. \ref{fig:sys_overview}a).
 The standard deviation of UWB and odometry data are denoted as $\sigma_r$ and $\sigma_o$, respectively.

-In previous works, the simulations are done for a specific scenario: the trajectories' shape and size are fixed, and often only one value of $\mathbf{\Theta}$ is tested.
+In previous works, the simulations are done for a specific scenario: the trajectories' shape and size are fixed, and often only one value of $\StateVector$ is tested.
 This might undermine the generalizability of the observations as well as the conclusions.
 In this work, we aim for more universal and comprehensive results.
 To this end, for each method, we perform $100$ Monte-Carlo simulations with the true relative translation $\mathbf{t}$ uniformly sampled on a sphere centered at $\mathbf{0}^{3\times1}$ with a radius $d_0$ and the true relative heading $\theta$ randomly sampled between $[-\pi,\pi)$.
 Then, in each simulation, the robots' trajectories are generated randomly.
-Each trajectory consists of $20$ poses with the distance to the origin no larger than $D$.
+Each trajectory consists of $20$ poses with the distance to the origin no larger than $R_{\max}$.
 Finally, the odometry data and UWB data are generated from the noise-free data by adding Gaussian noises.
-In this manner, the results should be indicative of all possible trajectories configuration (shape, size and relative transform) that can be generated from a given condition specified by $d_0$ and $D$.
+In this manner, the results should be indicative of all possible trajectories configuration (shape, size and relative transform) that can be generated from a given condition specified by $d_0$ and $R_{\max}$.